 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Canned foods, raw meals, fresh meals, and kibble—there are tons of possible choices when it comes to your dog’s nutrition.
 However, while canned food and kibble are easily understood, there seems to be some confusion between raw and fresh—and why they’re not as easily available through your local pet store.
-Here’s what you should know:
+To further understand the two, I discussed the key differences of each dog food type below.

 Raw vs Fresh Dog Food—What’s the Difference?

 The raw food diet is getting traction in the pet community as more and more dog owners look for ways to guarantee the health of their pets.
-A counterpart of the raw food is the fresh food option which also delivers high quality ingredients like meat certified by the USDA, organic greens, and even some supplements.
+A counterpart of the raw meal is the fresh food diet which also delivers high quality ingredients like meat certified by the USDA, organic greens, and even some supplements.

 So if the content of raw dog food and fresh dog food are the same, what makes them different from each other?

-The main difference is really on the preparation of the food.
+The main difference is really on the preparation of the food, so it’s basically raw vs cooked.
 Fresh dog foods refer to freshly cooked dog food with zero preservatives or fillers added into the mix.
-This guarantees that your dog is getting the most basic and complete meal with zero processing in between.
+My favorite way to make fresh dog food is by using a slow cooker.
+Fresh food feeding guarantees that your dog is getting the most basic and complete meal with zero processing in between.

 Raw Food vs. Fresh—Key Differences